lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       if all succeeded, then
          output "Valid signature"
 ~~~
-{: #alg-composite-verify title="Composite-ML-DSA.Verify(pk, M, signature, ctx, PH)"}
+{: #alg-composite-verify title="Composite.Verify(pk, M, signature, ctx, PH)"}

 Note that in step 4 above, the function fails early if the first component fails to verify.
 Since no private keys are involved in a signature verification, there are no timing attacks to consider, so this is ok.

-Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the composite signature combiner.
+Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite.Sign` and bound to the composite signature combiner.
 The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite-ML-DSA itself is the application that we wish to bind, and outer `ctx` is already contained within the `M'` message.

 # Serialization {#sec-serialization}